 In Questline Digital’s Plugged In webinar, “Smart Home Technology and Your Customers,” expert speakers from Questline Digital, GreenMarbles and ibex navigated the smart home landscape by sharing insights into why customers are interested in these gadgets and how your energy utility can guide them on their purchasing journey.

 Customer relationships matter in smart home technology adoption

-Alexandra Greenberg, Content Strategist for Questline, explained how the growth of smart home technology presents numerous relationship-building opportunities for your energy utility.
+Alexandra Greenberg, Content Strategist for Questline Digital, explained how the growth of smart home technology presents numerous relationship-building opportunities for your energy utility.
 More than 60 million Americans now own at least one smart home device.
 As the technology continues to advance, it is all the more reason for your energy utility to create a trustworthy relationship with customers to be part of these buying experiences.